Tyler Glasnow

-Tyler Allen Glasnow (born August 23, 1993) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
-He previously played in MLB for the Pittsburgh Pirates.
+Tyler Allen Glasnow (born August 23, 1993) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+He has previously played in MLB for the Pittsburgh Pirates and Tampa Bay Rays.
+Glasnow made his MLB debut with the Pirates in 2016 and was traded to the Rays during the 2018 season.
+After six seasons with the Rays, Glasnow was traded to the Dodgers following the 2023 season, was named an All-Star in 2024, and won his first title in the 2024 World Series over the New York Yankees and his second 2025 World Series title over the Toronto Blue Jays.

 Early life

 Glasnow was born on August 23, 1993, in Santa Clarita, California.
 He came from an athletic family: his father Greg swam and played water polo, his mother Donna is a retired gymnast who went on to coach for Cal State Northridge, and his older brother Ted was a decathlete for the Notre Dame Fighting Irish.
-Greg and Donna have also served as hardwood retailers in the Santa Clarita Valley since 1979.
+Greg and Donna have been hardwood retailers in the Santa Clarita Valley since 1979.
 Glasnow attended William S. Hart High School in Santa Clarita, the alma mater of other Major League Baseball (MLB) pitchers James Shields, Trevor Bauer, and Mike Montgomery.